I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iopropagateactivityidtothread.md

 <p> </p>

 ## -remarks
 <p>This routine should be used by drivers that are tracing aware and are issuing I/O on a worker thread.
-Note that such drivers must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh439297">IoClearActivityIdThread</a> with the <i>OriginalId</i> before they return control from the thread, if the call was successful.</p>

-<p>Drivers that use I/O work items do not need to call this routine because the I/O subsystem takes care of propagating activity IDs to threads in that case.</p>

-<p>This routine should be used by drivers that are tracing aware and are issuing I/O on a worker thread.
-Note that such drivers must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh439297">IoClearActivityIdThread</a> with the <i>OriginalId</i> before they return control from the thread, if the call was successful.</p>
+Note that such drivers must call <a href="..\ntddk\nf-ntddk-ioclearactivityidthread.md">IoClearActivityIdThread</a> with the <i>OriginalId</i> before they return control from the thread, if the call was successful.</p>

 <p>Drivers that use I/O work items do not need to call this routine because the I/O subsystem takes care of propagating activity IDs to threads in that case.</p>